tmds/Tmds.Ssh/README.md

   ValueTask<(bool isError, int bytesRead)> ReadAsync(Memory<char>? stdoutBuffer, Memory<char>? stderrBuffer, CancellationToken cancellationToken = default);
   // Read stdout from the remote process (Stream/StreamReader).
 Stderr is handled by the StderrHandler.
 These APIs can be called once and no other read APIs can be used after that.
   Stream ReadAsStream(StderrHandler stderrHandler);
-  StreamReader ReadAsStreamReader(StderrHandler stderrHandler, int? bufferSize = null);
+  StreamReader ReadAsStreamReader(StderrHandler stderrHandler, int bufferSize = -1);

   // Write to the remote process (bytes).
   ValueTask WriteAsync(ReadOnlyMemory<byte> buffer, CancellationToken cancellationToken = default);